 Knowing how to challenge such assessments or decisions is therefore a prerequisite to ensuring taxpayers don’t pay more than what is legally due.
 Our latest contribution to the tax profession and taxpayers generally will help taxpayers with that.

 About the author

-Nico Theron (BCom Law (cum laude) (UP); BCom Honours Taxation (UP); MCom Taxation (SA and International Tax) (UP) is a master tax practitioner with over a decade’s experience in rendering exclusively tax-focused services to taxpayers.
+Nico Theron (BCom Law (cum laude) (UP); BCom Honours Taxation (UP); MCom Taxation (SA and International Tax) (UP) is a Chartered Tax Advisor with over a decade’s experience in rendering exclusively tax-focused services to taxpayers.
 He is the founder of specialist tax firm, Unicus Tax Specialists SA, which focuses mainly on defending taxpayers against assessments and decisions by SARS.
 At the time of going to print, the Unicus Tax core dispute team, which includes an admitted attorney, ex SARS auditor, and Nico, has a 100% success rate in resolving tax disputes in favour of taxpayers, saving them millions in undue taxes, penalties and interest.
 He also regularly provides tax training to other tax professionals in practice across South Africa on behalf of the South African Institute of Tax Professionals (SAIT).
 In addition, Nico lectures on the Tax Administration Act to postgraduate tax students at the University of Pretoria from time to time and also serves on SAIT’s Tax Administration Technical Work Group.

 Why this book was written: